-The one source of humic acids are the sedimentation layers referred to as Leonardite.
+The one source of humic acids is the sedimentation layers referred to as Leonardite.

-Leonardite is organic matter, which has not reached the state of coal and differs from soft brown coal by its high oxidation degree, a result of the process of coal formation (bog > peat > coal), and high humic acid content as well as higher carboxyl groups.
+Leonardite is an organic matter.
+It has not reached the state of coal and differs from soft brown coal by its high oxidation degree, a result of the process of coal formation (bog > peat > coal), and high humic acid content as well as higher carboxyl groups.

-Also,when foliar applications, humic acid increase the cell wall permeability of plants, which in turn increases the uptake of nutrients.
+For foliar applications, humic acid increases the cell wall permeability of plants, which in turn increases the uptake of nutrients.
 Besides, it also can enhance plant respiration, photosynthesis, and cell elongation.

-- Improves structure of soil, prevents high water and nutrient losses in light or sandy soils.
+- Improve the structure of the soil, prevent high water and nutrient losses in light or sandy soils.

 - Regulates the pH-value of soils.

-- Promotes the conversion of nutrient elements (N, P, K + Fe, Zn and other trace elements) into forms available to plants.
+- Promote the conversion of nutrient elements into available forms to plants.

-- Stimulates root growth, especially vertically and enable better uptake of nutrients.
+- Stimulates root growth, enhance better uptake of nutrients.

-Under drought conditions, the application of humic acid-containing fertilizer can promote the increase of proline content in plant leaves to improve the drought resistance of crops.
+Under drought conditions, the application of humic acid fertilizer can promote the increase of proline content in plant leaves to improve the drought resistance of crops.

 Humic acid can enhance the salt resistance by regulating the change of fructose concentration and alleviating the damage of material membrane under salt stress.

-Under low temperature stress, humic acid can increase crops’s proline and abscisic acid content, reduce the spead of transpiration rate, stomatal conductance and net photosynthetic rate of plants.
+Under low-temperature stress, it can increase crops’ proline and abscisic acid content, reduce the spread of transpiration rate, stomatal conductance, and net photosynthetic rate of plants.

 Humic acid can promote growth by increasing the sugar content and chlorophyll content of leaves, which indirectly improves the disease resistance of crops.